PipedreamHQ/pipedream/docs/docs/quickstart/real-world-example/README.md

 }
 ```

-Next, let's add a function to format the number of followers for a user (we can reuse this function we found via Google search on [Stack Overflow](https://stackoverflow.com/questions/9461621/format-a-number-as-2-5k-if-a-thousand-or-more-otherwise-900)).
+Next, we'll add a function to format the number of followers for a user (we can reuse this function we found via Google search on [Stack Overflow](https://stackoverflow.com/questions/9461621/format-a-number-as-2-5k-if-a-thousand-or-more-otherwise-900)).

 ```javascript
 // Format numbers over 1000